 Before obtaining marketing approval from regulatory authorities for the sale of entinostat, we or our collaborators must conduct extensive trials to demonstrate the safety and efficacy of entinostat in humans.
-We have entered into an arrangement with ECOG-ACRIN to conduct the Phase 3 clinical trial of entinostat in combination with exemestane in advanced HR+, HER2- breast cancer patients.
-The trial is measuring two primary endpoints of progression-free survival, or PFS, and overall survival.
-We received the final PFS analysis from ECOG-ACRIN in October 2018 and we expect to receive the final overall survival analysis no later than the end of 2020.
-In October 2018, ECOG-ACRIN informed us that the trial did not achieve the statistical hurdle for the first primary endpoint of improving PFS, which would have provided the earliest regulatory filing opportunity.
-In accordance with the trial protocol, ECOG-ACRIN is confidentially holding the findings from the PFS analysis until reporting final overall survival results.
-We will not be able to submit an NDA unless and until we receive data demonstrating that the trial has achieved the primary endpoint for overall survival.
-In addition, based on scientific advice that we received from the European Medicines Agency in March 2014, the current Phase 3 clinical trial is not likely to be sufficient to receive regulatory approval in Europe for entinostat to treat advanced HR+, HER2- breast cancer, and it is unclear whether we would be able to complete an alternate clinical trial that would be sufficient.
+We have entered into an arrangement with ECOG-ACRIN Cancer Research Group, or ECOG-ACRIN, to conduct the Phase 3 clinical trial of entinostat in combination with exemestane in advanced hormone receptor positive, human epidermal growth factor receptor 2 negative, or (HR+, HER2-, breast cancer patients.
+The National Cancer Institute, or NCI, designed the trial to measure two primary endpoints, progression-free survival, or PFS, and overall survival, or OS.
+We received the final PFS analysis from ECOG-ACRIN in October 2018 and we expect to receive the final OS analysis no later than the second quarter of 2020.
+In October 2018, ECOG-ACRIN informed us that the trial did not achieve the first primary endpoint of improving PFS, which would have provided the earliest regulatory filing opportunity.
+In accordance with the trial protocol, ECOG-ACRIN is confidentially holding the findings from the PFS analysis until reporting final OS results.
+We will not be able to submit an NDA unless and until we receive data demonstrating that the trial has achieved the primary endpoint for OS.
+In addition, based on scientific advice that we received from the European Medicines Agency, the current Phase 3 clinical trial may not be sufficient to receive regulatory approval in Europe for entinostat to treat advanced HR+, HER2- breast cancer, and it is unclear whether we would be able to complete an alternate clinical trial that would be sufficient.

 Despite the results reported in our Phase 2b clinical trial for entinostat in advanced estrogen receptor positive, or ER+, breast cancer, we do not know whether the Phase 3 clinical trial in advanced HR+, HER2- breast cancer will demonstrate adequate efficacy and safety to result in regulatory approval to market entinostat in any particular cancer indications or jurisdiction.
-Additionally, while we do not expect that there will be overlapping toxicities between entinostat and exemestane, we cannot be certain that we will not observe these toxicities or unexpected side effects in the Phase 3 clinical trial.
+Additionally, while we do not expect that there will be overlapping toxicities between entinostat and exemestane, we cannot be certain that we will not observe these toxicities or unexpected adverse drug reactions in the Phase 3 clinical trial.

 Clinical testing is expensive and difficult to design and implement, can take many years to complete and is inherently uncertain as to the outcome.
 A failure of one or more trials can occur at any stage of testing.
 The outcome of preclinical studies and early clinical trials may not accurately predict the success of later trials, and interim results of a trial do not necessarily predict final results.
-For example, with the emergence of the new therapies such as Verzenio, Kisqali and Ibrance, patients enrolled in the Phase 3 clinical trial may be different than those enrolled in our previous Phase 2b clinical trial in that they may have received a CDK 4/6 inhibitor prior to our trial and therefore may respond differently to treatment with entinostat.
+For example, with the emergence of the new therapies such as Verzenio, Kisqali, Ibrance and Piqray patients enrolled in the Phase 3 clinical trial may be different than those enrolled in our previous Phase 2b clinical trial in that they may have received a CDK 4/6 inhibitor prior to our trial and therefore may respond differently to treatment with entinostat.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced trials due to lack of efficacy or unacceptable safety profiles, notwithstanding promising results in earlier trials.